 Essential Career Skills Series

-The Essential Career Skills (ECS) Series is an annual series that invites guest speakers to speak on the importance of developing your Leadership & Professional competencies to become career ready.
+The Essential Career Skills (ECS) Series is an annual series that invites alumni guest speakers to share their experiences and the importance of developing your Leadership & Professional competencies to become career ready.

 Each session in the series includes a guest speaker, activity, and discussion/reflection.
 There is a certificate of completion associated with each series.